Club Officers and Volunteers

-Now that I have served as NAQCC VP for ten years and then retired from that position, I want to thank you all for the great times you have given me in that time.
+I want to thank you all for the great times you gave me in the ten years I served as NAQCC VP before partially retiring in 2014.
+Also for the time I continued after that as sprint log cross-checker until I retired from that at the end of 2017.
 I admire you all for your devotion to QRP and CW which has helped prove over the years just how wonderful a mode CW is, and how efficient it is, even at QRP power levels.
-I hope you all will continue your devotion under our new club leaders.
-I'm not going away entirely either.
-I'll still be doing the cross-checking of our sprint logs and serving as head (if there really is one) of the NAQCC WPA Chapter.
+I'm glad you are continuing your devotion under our new club management.
+I'm still continuing with one role in the club taking care of our WPA Chapter activities as sort of a chapter leader and coordinator.

 Danny Goodrum, N5DRG, #5861My history with radio began in 1967 at the age of 9, I had a chance to build a Crystal Radio kit with my dad.
 It was part of the Boy Scouts (Cub Scouts) project.
 I can still remember Dad and I finding ourselves looking at parts of a Crystal Controlled Radio and saying 'what no batteries' and 'this will never work'.
 I felt a sense of bewilderment the first time we found the sweet spot on the Galena Crystal and heard an AM broadcast.
 It was magic.